hboyd2003/SmokelessRuntimeEFIPatcher/README.md

     End

-## Lenovo-BIOS-Unlock
+### Lenovo-BIOS-Unlock Example
 Now a real example on how to use it to patch a Lenovo Legion Bios to Unlock the Advanced menu:

-The Target H2O, is very simple in the regard on which form is shown...
+The Target Insyde H2O, is very simple in the regard on which form is shown...
+> [!NOTE]
+> Their is a surprisingly large variance in the structure of Insyde H20 BIOSes.
+This form structure is unique to Lenovo.

 in the H2OFormBrowserDxe there is a simple array of struct: